- Well socialized, comfortable in a group of dogs

 - It is IMPORTANT that we know when people will be arriving here.
 It allows us to prepare so drop offs and pick ups are safe and stress free for both the dogs and the humans.
 It also eliminates the possibility that I’ll be in the shower or out behind the barn when you arrive.

-- Drop offs are scheduled in the mornings.
-Morning drop offs allow the arriving dogs to acclimate and also serves to provide a dependable schedule for ourselves as well as our visitors.
+- Drop offs are scheduled in the mornings only.
+It always works best for the dogs.
+Morning drop offs allow the arriving dogs to acclimate and also serves to provide a dependable schedule for ourselves as well as our visitors

 What do I need to bring?
 What do I NOT need to bring?